Impacts of Loudoun’s Data Center Industry

 Next Steps – State

-The Data Center Reform Coalition organized our strategy into Four Pillars of Data Center Reform for the 2025 General Assembly.
+The Data Center Reform Coalition organized our strategy into Five Pillars of Data Center Reform for the 2026 General Assembly.

 - Enhanced transparency –